alnibo/milestone-project-3-workout/README.md

 - By clicking on the 'Login' button and filling out the Login form with an existing username and password any user can log in to see all exercises that are available in the database.
 Without being logged in it is not possible to access the exercises.
 Having a 'Logout' button in the navbar on the top makes it easy for the user to log out once he / she is done.

 #### User story 4
 - With the 'All Exercises' button in the navbar users are able to access the exercises.
+The 'All Exercises' page loads a bit slower even though the image sizes were reduced.

 #### User story 5
 - Exercises are categorized in four different categories.
 By clicking on one of the four muscle groups the user is able to then see exercises specific to that muscle group.